Contact us: +61 8 8303 0961

 The State Government is committed to criminalising coercive control to prevent and end this insidious form of violence.

-In September 2023, the Office for Women in collaboration with the Attorney General's Department held a series of information sessions on the draft Bill to criminalise coercive control, the Criminal Law Consolidation (Coercive Control) Amendment Bill 2023.
-A copy of the PowerPoint presentation from the session is below.
+In September 2023, in collaboration with the Attorney General's Department, we held information sessions on the draft Bill, the Criminal Law Consolidation (Coercive Control) Amendment Bill 2023.

-Attorney-General's Department consultation
+Attorney-General's Department consultation of 2022

 Committed to Safety